williamsca/williamsca.github.io/_posts/2024-05-17-public-unions-rents.md

 In states that allow public sector bargaining, however, there's a strong positive relationship between the two measures.
 California and Vermont have limited buildable land, and public employees there make only 5% less than private employees, while Iowa and Kansas have ample land and public employees there take a 20% pay cut relative to the private sector.

 While this is a striking result, there are some missing pieces to the model.
 Presumably, land availability should only affect housing supply after *positive* shocks: no matter whether there is a lake or a corn field next to my house, it will still depreciate at a similar rate.
-But rent extraction by the public sector would seem to be a negative shock, and hence the relevant part of the supply curve need not be related to land availability.
+But rent extraction by the public sector would seem to be a negative shock, and hence the relevant part of the supply curve isn't obviously related to land availability.

 ## Some Parting Thoughts

 In each of these studies, government productivity is the elephant in the room.
 So what if public wages are high -- maybe they've earned that raise by working harder or longer!
-There would seem to be room here for a project that constructed an objective measure of government output that could be compared across jurisdictions and over time, something like wait times at the DMV or 911 response times.
-Teacher value-added could work, but I'm not aware of any such estimates that are available for multiple school districts.
+There seem to be room for a project that constructed an objective measure of government output.
+Ideally, something that could be compared across jurisdictions and over time, like wait times at the DMV or 911 response times.
+Teacher value-added could also work, but I'm not aware of any such estimates that are available for multiple school districts.

 Another way to get at public sector productivity is to look at government procurement.
 If two jurisdictions purchase the same inputs for different prices, it is safe to say that one is operating more efficiently than the other.
 There's ongoing research on this topic by Cailinn Slattery in the US and Garcia-Santana and Santamaria (2021) in France and Spain, but I believe these questions are still ripe for exploration.